soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![Device DEVICE001 is in a Power State Off with no telemetry coming in.](media/device001-stopped-telemetry-power-state-off.png "Rod Pump DEVICE001 Measurements")

 4. Return to the _Commands_ tab and toggle the motor power back on again by selecting `True` and pressing the _Run_ button once more.
 On the _Dashboard_ tab, you will see the Power State switch back to online, and telemetry to start flowing again.
-Due to the restart of the rod pump - it has now recovered and telemetry is back into normal ranges!
+Due to the restart of the rod pump - it has now recovered, and telemetry is back into normal ranges!

     ![A graph of device telemetry measurements is displayed.
 DEVICE001 recovered after Pump Power State has been cycled.](media/device001-recovered-1.png "Instance of pump recovery")